massung/CHIP-8/README.md

 | `DECLARE ID AS ..` | Declare an identifier that maps to a register, literal, or label.
 Must be declared before being used.
 | `BREAK ..`         | Create a breakpoint.
 No instruction is written, but the emulator will break before the next instruction is executed.
 | `ASSERT ..`        | Create a conditional breakpoint.
 The emulator will only break if `VF` is non-zero when the assert is hit.
-| `KEYMAP K TO ..`   | Redefine the virtual key `K` to a key on the keyboard.
+| `KEYMAP K TO ..`   | Redefine the virtual key `K` to another key on the keyboard.
 | `BYTE ..`          | Write bytes to the ROM.
 This can take bytes literals or text strings.
-| `WORD ..`          | Write 2-byte words to the ROM in big-endian (MSB first) byte order.
+| `WORD ..`          | Write 2-byte words to the ROM in MSB first byte order.
 | `ALIGN BOUNDARY`   | Align the ROM to a power of 2 byte boundary.
 | `RESERVE N`        | Write N zero-bytes to the ROM.

+## Debugging

+If `-b` is passed as a command line flag, then the CHIP-8 emulator will start with a breakpoint at the first address executed.
+This behavior can also be accomplished by rebooting the CHIP-8 emulator (by pressing `BACK`) while holding the `CTRL` key.

+While the program is running, pressing `F5` or `SPACE` will pause emulation and break into the debugger.
+You should see the disassembled code with the current instruction highlighted red.

+Once in the debugger, pressing `F6` will single-step the current instruction and `F7` will step "over" it (this is useful when on a `CALL` instruction and you'd rather just skip the call and break again once you've returned back).
+Press `F8` to dump the memory near the `I` register. `F9` will toggle a breakpoint on the current instruction.

+When you've gotten whatever information you need, press `F5` again to continue execution.

+If you are debugging your own C8 assembler program, don't forget about the `BREAK` and `ASSERT` directives.

+_NOTE: the `DT` and `ST` registers still count down even while emulation is paused/broken.
+This is so the sound tone isn't constantly on while debugging and a delay would take a long time to reach zero if single stepping._

-### CHIP-8 Tips & Tricks
+## CHIP-8 Tips & Tricks

 Assembly language - if you're not used to it - can be a bit daunting at first.
 Here's some tips to keep in mind (for CHIP-8 and assembly programming in general) that can help you along the way...

-* If you want to subtract a constant value from a register, remember it's easier to just add the [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) instead.
+* If you want to subtract a constant value from a register, remember it's easier to just add a negative value instead.

-* Want to compare greater than?
+* Want to compare greater or less than?
 Use `SUB` and `SUBN`.
 Remember `VF` is 1 if there is **not** a borrow (read: the result is >= 0).
 Use `SUBN` when you want to compare, but not store the result in what you're comparing.

 * Need a switch statement?
 Use `SE` and `SNE` followed by `JP` instructions to build a jump table.

-* Use a `JP V0, label` instead of `SE` switches.
-This isn't always possible, but better when it is.
+Use a `JP V0, address` instead when possible.

 * Perform [tail calls](https://en.wikipedia.org/wiki/Tail_call) whenever possible.
 If you see a `CALL` followed by a `RET`, just change the `CALL` to a `JP` and get rid of the `RET`.

 * Need a random point on the screen? `RND VX, #3F` for X and `RND VY, #1F` for Y. Use `#7F` and `#3F` if in high res mode.

 * When setting up global use of registers, leave `V0`-`V2` always free as scratch.
-They are incredibly useful for loading from `LD V2, [I]`, especially after performing a BCD conversion.

-* Have some tips?
-Email them and I'll be sure to add them...
-Once there's enough, it might be useful to make a whole page just about that!

-### Examples
+Most memory reads/writes use them, especially after performing a `LD` to BCD.

+## Example CHIP-8 Programs

 There are a few example programs in `games/sources` for you you play around with, modify, and learn from.